Overview of app management and governance in Teams admin center

 For GCCH and DoD clouds

 Select Org-wide app settings.
 Under Blocked apps, add the apps you want to block across your organization.
-In a Microsoft 365 Government - GCCH and DoD deployment of Teams, all third-party apps are added to this list by default.
-When you block an app org-wide, the app is automatically blocked for all your users, regardless of whether it's allowed in any app permission policies.
+All third-party apps are added to this list by default.
+A blocked app is not available to any user, regardless of app policies.

 Select Save for org-wide app settings to take effect.